ashwin-pc/github-data-analysis-cli/readme.md

 ## Useful scripts
 ### Backport check

-To validate if each Pr that needs tobe backported has a corresponding backport Pr that as been merged, run the backport check script
+To validate if each Pr that needs to be backported has a corresponding backport Pr that as been merged, run the backport check script

 ```
 deno run --allow-all ./useful_scripts/backport_check/index.ts